junevision/junevision.github.io/content/post/eu-20250922-04-01/index.md

 categories:
     - photography

-description: When TTArtisan 75mm F2.0 lens gently kisses the Adriatic wind, the stone steps of Budva's old town and the setting sun become a natural photo studio for Bohemian girls.
-In the flow of light and shadow, what is captured is not just the scenery, but also a retro, languid atmosphere reminiscent of Jay Chou's song "Mojito."
+description: In the flow of light and shadow, what is captured is not just the scenery, but also a retro, languid atmosphere reminiscent of Jay Chou's song "Mojito."
 date: 2025-09-27
 image: eu-20250922-04-01-02.webp
 ---

-## 2025 European Travel Photography | Bohemian Narrative - Encountering European Romance in the Old Town of Budva - Gallery
+## 2025 European Travel Photography | Encountering European Romance in the Old Town of Budva - Gallery

 ![Image 1](eu-20250922-04-01-01.webp) ![Image 2](eu-20250922-04-01-02.webp)